Ajay-Sahu/File-Upload-Mean-stack/README.md

 # File-Upload
-Contains UI in Angular and Server in Nodejs for file upload &amp; compression feature
+File-Upload with Angular and  Nodejs

 Contents:
 File upload server side code tested with postman